pandas-dev/pandas/web/pandas/pdeps/0013-logical-type-system.md

 | pd.StringDtype()  | pd.NA                 | np.nan               |
 | pd.DatetimeType() | pd.NA                 | pd.NaT               |

 However, all data types for which there is no legacy NumPy-backed equivalent will continue to use ``pd.NA``, even in "legacy" mode.
-Legacy is provided only for backwards compatibility, but pd.NA usage is encouraged going forward to give users one exclusive missing value indicator.
+Legacy is provided only for backwards compatibility, but ``pd.NA`` usage is encouraged going forward to give users one exclusive missing value indicator and better align with the goals of PDEP-16.

 ### Transitioning from Current Constructors

 To maintain a consistent path forward, _all_ constructors with the implementation of this PDEP are expected to map to the logical types.
-This means that providing ``np.int64`` as the data type argument makes no guarantee that you actually get a NumPy managed storage buffer; pandas reserves the right to optimize as it sees fit and may decide instead to just pyarrow.
+This means that providing ``np.int64`` as the data type argument makes no guarantee that you actually get a NumPy managed storage buffer; pandas reserves the right to optimize as it sees fit and may decide instead to use PyArrow.

 The theory behind this is that the majority of users are not expecting anything particular from NumPy to happen when they say ``dtype=np.int64``.
 The expectation is that a user just wants _integer_ data, and the ``np.int64`` specification owes to the legacy of pandas' evolution.

-This PDEP makes no guarantee that we will stay that way forever; it is certainly reasonable that a few years down the road we deprecate and fully stop support for backend-specifc constructors like ``np.int64`` or ``pd.ArrowDtype(pa.int64())``.
+This PDEP makes no guarantee that we will stay that way forever; it is certainly reasonable that, in the future, we deprecate and fully stop support for backend-specifc constructors like ``np.int64`` or ``pd.ArrowDtype(pa.int64())``.
 However, for the execution of this PDEP, such an initiative is not in scope.

-## PDEP-11 History
+## PDEP-13 History

 - 27 April 2024: Initial version
 - 10 May 2024: First revision
+- 01 Aug 2024: Revisions for PDEP-14 and PDEP-16